-Multiple myeloma is cancer that affects bone marrow and a type of blood cell known as plasma cells.
-The cancer damages bones and prevents the body from making healthy blood cells.
+Multiple myeloma is cancer that affects the bone marrow and a type of blood cell known as plasma cells.
+In stage 3 myeloma, the cancer has reached various parts of the body.

 There is currently no cure for multiple myeloma, but treatment is available.
 In this article, we explain the staging and progression, as well as life expectancy and outlook.